Keep all of your citations in one safe place

 Don't forget, the BibMe citation generator in MLA creates citations for you quickly and easily!
 Also, check out BibMe Plus paper checker, which scans your paper for correct usage of language elements.
 Have a determiner out of place in your writing?
 A pronoun spelled incorrectly?
 An overused adjective?
 No worries, BibMe Plus has you covered!

-The most basic entry for a photograph consists of the photographer's name, the title of photograph, the title of the book, website, or collection where the photograph can be located, the publisher of the photograph or publication where the image was located, the date the photograph was posted or taken, and the page number, location of the museum (such as a city and state) or URL if found online.
+The most basic entry for a photograph consists of the photographer's name, the title of the photograph, the title of the book, website, or collection where the photograph can be located, the publisher of the photograph or publication where the image was located, the date the photograph was posted or taken, and the page number, location of the museum (such as a city and state), or URL if found online.

 Photographer's Last name, First name.
 "Title of the Photograph."
-Title of the Book, Website, Collection, or other type of publication where the photograph was found, Date photograph was taken, page number (if applicable), location (such as a city and state if necessary) where the photograph can be found, or URL.
+Title of the Book, Website, Collection, or other type of publication where the photograph was found, Date photograph was taken, Page Number (if applicable), Location (such as a city and state if necessary) where the photograph can be found, or URL.